bradfordharrison2606/blog/_posts/2024-08-11-EmblemRoy.md

 <details>
 <summary> Explanation </summary>

-Roy's later Skill Inheritance doubles down on the trend of his earlier ones.
-They're all stupidly powerful but also stupidly expensive.
-If you wanted to inherit all of Roy's Skills (<b>Hold Out+++, Strength+6, Sword Power 5, and Advance</b>) it would cost you a total of <b>16,500 SP</b> which is ludicrous.
-For reference, most other Emblems will run you an average of 10,000 SP to inherit all of their skills. <br><br>
+Roy's later Skill Inheritance doubles down on the trend we saw in the first half of this profile.
+They all follow the trend of "<b>Stupidly Powerful, but also Stupidly Expensive.</b>".
+If you wanted to inherit all of Roy's Skills (<b>Hold Out+++, Strength+6, Sword Power 5, and Advance</b>) it would cost you a total of <b>16,500 SP</b>.
+For reference, that is the highest SP price tag of any, Non-DLC Emblem in this game.
+Most other Emblems will run you an average of 10,000 - 12,000 SP to inherit all of their Skills. <br><br>

-Unless you're willing to grind Skill Books from the Ancient Well, you are getting nowhere near that amount of SP on a normal playthrough.
-However, if you're willing to go the distance and want a Sword Unit that not only hits like a nuclear bomb but also refuses to die, then more power to you.<br><br>
+Unless you're willing to grind and hoard Skill Books like a madman, you are getting nowhere near that amount of SP on a normal playthrough, unless you've religiously abstained from inheriting Skills from other Emblems.
+However, if you're willing to go the distance and want a Sword Unit that not only hits like a nuclear bomb but also refuses to die, then more power to you.

 </details>